jubeormk1/AnalogDiscovery_x20_powerMainsProbe/Readme.md

 Repeat this procedure for channel one and channel two.

 1. Connect the jumpers of the channel under test in DC position.
-2. Connect a male to male lead from GEN1 to the  in the appropiated input connector with a the pin socket corresponding to the channel under test
+2. Connect a male to male lead from GEN1 to the  in the appropriated input connector with a the pin socket corresponding to the channel under test
 3. Connect the extension board to an Analog Discovery Digilent Instrument
 4. Using Waveforms>Wavegen generate a DC signal in generator 1 channel of 5 Volts
 5. Using Waveforms>Scope or Waveforms>Voltmeter obtain the value at the channel that you are calibrating.